 Only non-programmable calculators will be allowed into the exams.
-If you are unsure, please ask your professor to check your calculator.
+If you are unsure, please ask your professor.

-Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text and assigned readings.
-The final exam will be scheduled during the exam period.
-Exams will not be returned to students but may be reviewed in the instructor's office.
+Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
+Exams will not be returned to students but may be reviewed by contacting your Instructor.